The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Instead, relief is given by treating the capital allowances as an expense to be deducted when arriving at the taxable trading profits.
 Likewise, any charges are treated as taxable receipts.

-Capital allowances are considerably more restricted than the accounts depreciation.
 The relevant legislation is set out in the Capital Allowances Act 2001.

 Capital allowances are only available for a limited range of assets, each with a separate set of rules, the main ones are:

 plant and machinery including cars, see the Definition of plant and machinery and Capital allowances on cars guidance notes

 integral features and long-life assets, see the Special rate pool and long life assets guidance note

 research and development facilities, see the Research and development tax relief ― capital expenditure guidance note

 structures and buildings (from 29 October 2018), see the Structures and buildings allowance guidance note

 patents and know-how (non-corporate entities, as for companies intangibles are within the corporate intangible rules), see the Capital allowances for sole traders and partnerships

 There are also enhanced allowances including the annual investment allowance and the super-deduction and special rate first year allowance, see the Annual investment all